- All Prices are FOB Swedesboro, NJ (25 miles South of Philadelphia)

 - L&L is not responsible for any redelivery charges, which can occur if the carrier is not aware that liftgate service is necessary.
 Because these charges can be substantial, we emphasize that it is the responsibility of the customer and/or distributor to be aware of the recipient's loading capabilities.
 Please communicate these to L&L before we arrange shipping.

-- Extra charges are incurred for most residential deliveries.
+- Extra charges are incurred for all residential deliveries.

 - Remember that common carrier shippers use large trucks.
 If you have an unusually difficult driveway for a truck to navigate, they may insist on delivering it to the top of the driveway.
 You may want to have the kiln delivered to a terminal and then unpack the kiln at the terminal and load it into you car, van or pick up truck.
 The sectional construction of our kilns makes this possible.
 Still, this is a two person job.